portable grazing pen

 Disclaimer: In accordance with FDA guidelines, the information and products offered on this website are not intended to diagnose, treat, cure, or prevent any disease.
 I am not a medical professional.
 Before administering any medications to your animals please contact a veterinarian first.

-• Changes in manure consistency or color could be related to diet, worms, or other health problems.
-Healthy poo resembles small balls.
-If you see clumping or runny manure, you will want to look into things further.
+- Changes in manure consistency or color could be related to diet, worms, or other health problems.
+Healthy manure resembles small balls.
+If you see liquid or runny manure, you will want to look into things further.

 By staying proactive and attentive, you can ensure that your goats remain in top condition.